EQ eqctrl

 Adapt these (local)

-The system grows naturally.
-Sources accumulate.
-Pages get added when you notice yourself repeating context.
-Lint catches what you forget.
-Everything beyond the minimum is earned by need, not added by default.
+The system grows by use.
+Add a page when you catch yourself repeating context.
+Everything past the minimum is earned by need, not added by default.

 Planned, not built.

-The system is working well, and building it has been a genuinely valuable learning experience.
-That said — I'm actively looking forward to replacing most of it.
+The system works, and building it taught me a lot.
+I'm still looking forward to replacing most of it.

-The compounding principle (Atlas Forge) is the spine.
-The wiki pattern (Karpathy) is the skeleton.
-The boundary rule, defense in depth, heartbeat, and completion gate are the load-bearing response to failure modes each source acknowledged but did not fully solve.
+The compounding principle is the spine.
+The wiki pattern is the skeleton.
+The boundary rule, the nets, and the completion gate are my answer to the failure modes each source named but didn't fully close.